4-aminobenzoate 1-monooxygenase

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 4-aminobenzoate,NAD(P)H:oxygen oxidoreductase (1-hydroxylating, decarboxylating).
 Other names in common use include 4-aminobenzoate hydroxylase, and 4-aminobenzoate monooxygenase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
-It employs one cofactor, FAD.
+It uses flavin adenine dinucleotide as a cofactor.